gonziilla/myretail/README.md

 1. The redsky service is internal.
 The solution assumes that it is "secure" since it could be deployed in a VPC that isn't available to the outside world.
 Since I can't pass credentials to it directly, I wrapped it in a service called product-name-service to simulate the security solution.
 Users cannot call this service directly.

 2. The product gateway service exposes APIs to allow for PUT and GET requests.
-Since it is the gateway, it makes the calls to the product-name-service.
-This service also directly persists data using a nosql database.
-Dummy data is written to the Mongodb instance during application startup.
+Since it is the gateway, it makes the calls to the product-name-service (and could potentially call other other services in the future.

+This service persists data using MongoDb.
+Dummy data is written to the MongoDb instance during application startup.

 ## Project setup